-Bonds, with an NAIC carrying value of \$4.8 million and \$4.8 million were on deposit with various state regulatory authorities at December 31, 2015 and 2014, respectively, as required by insurance regulations.
+Bonds, with a NAIC carrying value of \$4.8 and \$4.8 million were on deposit with various state regulatory authorities at December 31, 2016 and 2015, respectively, as required by insurance regulations.

-The amortized cost and estimated fair value of bonds as of December 31, 2015 and 2014, were as follows:
+The NAIC carrying value and estimated fair value of bonds as of December 31, 2016 and 2015 were as follows:

-The NAIC carrying value and estimated fair value of bonds at December 31, 2015, by contractual maturity, are shown below.
+The NAIC carrying value and estimated fair value of bonds at December 31, 2016, by contractual maturity, are shown below.
 Actual maturities could differ from contractual maturities because borrowers have the right to call or prepay certain obligations which may or may not include call or prepayment penalties.

-Proceeds from sales of bonds during 2015 and 2014 were \$111.4 million and \$133.2 million, respectively.
-Gross gains of \$2.5 million and \$2.1 million and gross losses of \$0.3 million and \$0.1 million were realized on those sales in 2015 and 2014, respectively.
+Proceeds from sales of bonds during 2016 and 2015 were \$64.3 million and \$111.4 million, respectively.
+Gross gains of \$2.3 million and \$2.5 million and gross losses of \$0.3 million and \$0.3 million were realized on those sales in 2016 and 2015, respectively.

-Net investment income consisted of the following for the years ended December 31, 2015 and 2014:
+Net investment income consisted of the following for the years ended December 31, 2016 and 2015:

-ACA Financial Guaranty Corporation Notes to Statutory Financial Statements As of and Years ended December 31, 2015 and 2014 (dollars in thousands)
+ACA Financial Guaranty Corporation Notes to Statutory Financial Statements As of and Years ended December 31, 2016 and 2015 (dollars in thousands)

-The following table summarizes, for all securities in an unrealized loss position at December 31, 2015 and 2014, the aggregate fair value and gross unrealized loss by length of time the amounts have continuously been in an unrealized loss position:
+The following table summarizes, for all securities in an unrealized loss position at December 31, 2016 and 2015, the aggregate fair value and gross unrealized loss by length of time the amounts have continuously been in an unrealized loss position: